 In September 2019, Blatherwick made his First-Class debut for Nottinghamshire against Warwickshire at Trent Bridge.
 He took the wicket of Matthew Lamb in that game and then dismissed Surrey’s Ben Foakes when he stayed in the side for the next Championship fixture at The Oval.

-Jack Blatherwick did not play any first team games in the Bob Willis Trophy in 2020 and was released by the county at the end of that season; he was signed by Lancashire for the 2021 season.
+Jack Blatherwick did not play any first team games in the Bob Willis Trophy in 2020 and was released by the county at the end of that season; he was signed by Lancashire and in 2023 represented his new county in all three main formats.

 Nottinghamshire First-Class Number: 657